 Ministerial Decision.
 A decision involving little or no personal judgment by the decision-making authority as to the wisdom or manner of carrying out the project or request.
 A ministerial decision involves only the use of fixed standards or objective measurements.
 Common examples of ministerial permits or decisions include building permits, encroachment permits, and zoning clearances.
+Ministerial projects are exempt from the requirements of CEQA.
+In the absence of any discretionary provision contained in the local ordinance or other law establishing the requirements for the permit, license, or other entitlement for use, the following actions shall be presumed to be ministerial: (1) Issuance of building permits.
+(2) Issuance of business licenses.
+(3) Approval of final subdivision maps.
+(4) Approval of individual utility service connections and disconnections on information presented.

 Quasi-judicial Action.
-An action by the decision-making authority that involves the application of adopted policies and regulations to a specific development application as well as discretionary judgment on whether the request should be approved or denied based on information presented.
+An action by the decision-making authority that involves the application of adopted policies and regulations to a specific development application as well as discretionary judgment on whether the request should be approved or denied based